MetaSyntactical/google-directions-client/README.md

     $resultRoute = $googleApiClient->getDirections($route);

-Once there are no more remaining coordinates, all coordinates that make up the interpolated route can be retrieved by calling the getInterpolatedRoute() on the result route object.
+Once there are no more remaining coordinates, all coordinates that make up the interpolated route can be retrieved by calling the getInterpolatedRoute() method on the result route object.

     $resultRoute->getInterpolatedRoute();